Christian Yelich Player Props: Brewers vs. Giants

-The Milwaukee Brewers, including Christian Yelich (.333 batting average in his past 10 games), battle starter Scott Alexander and the San Francisco Giants at American Family Field, Thursday at 7:40 PM ET.
+On Friday, Christian Yelich (.639 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers face the San Francisco Giants, whose starting pitcher will be Alex Wood.
+First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Astros.
+In his last game he had a one-hit performance (1-for-3) against the Giants.

 Christian Yelich Game Info & Props vs. the Giants